 Keith received a Ph.D. from The Graduate Center, City University of New York (CUNY) in Earth and Environmental Sciences, and a B.S. from Harvey Mudd College in Engineering.
 They received a Chancellor’s Postdoctoral Fellowship in the American Studies Department at the University of California, Davis, as well as a Dissertation Fellowship from the Center for Place, Culture, and Politics at the Graduate Center, CUNY.

-Keith served as a GC Digital Fellow, on digital research initiatives and Digital Humanities at the Graduate Center, CUNY.
-They also worked as a graduate assistant for the Center for Place, Culture and Politics, the Committee on Globalization and Social Change, and the Committee for Interdisciplinary Science Studies, at the Graduate Center, CUNY.
+Keith has served as a GC Digital Fellow, on digital research initiatives and Digital Humanities at the Graduate Center, CUNY.
+They also worked as a graduate assistant for the Center for Place, Culture and Politics, the Committee on Globalization and Social Change, and the Committee for Interdisciplinary Science Studies, also at the Graduate Center, CUNY.

 Keith is a proponent of free, libre, and open source software, digital privacy, cryptography, and GNU/Linux.